xar-network/xar-network/docs/zarcli.md

 #### Delegate to a Validator

-On the upcoming mainnet, you can delegate `atom` to a validator.
+On the upcoming mainnet, you can delegate `ftm` to a validator.
 These [delegators](/resources/delegators-faq) can receive part of the validator's fee revenue.
 Read more about the [Cosmos Token Model](https://github.com/cosmos/cosmos/raw/master/Cosmos_Token_Model.pdf).

 ##### Query Validators